arcadejk/love_letters_and_grammar/README.md

 These user stories represent a diverse range of potential users and their motivations for interacting with the "Love Letters and Grammar" project.
 By addressing these user needs and expectations, the project can strive to deliver a rewarding and inclusive experience for all players.

-Certainly!
-Here are some features that could be included in the "Love Letters and Grammar" project:

 ### 3. Features:

  **3.1.
 Hangman Game:**